hackademic-io/medcal-backend/README.md

 ### 2. Run docker daemon.
 The Docker app will open

-### 3. In the CLI go to each services' folder and run
+### 3. In the CLI go to each service's folder and run

 ```
 docker build -t service-name .